tkirar/aws-bootcamp-cruddur-2023-tk/journal/week0.md

   aws sts get-caller-identity
  ```

+### Faced commit error on GITPOD

+while doing a commit through the left side commit button.
+It showed me that
+"You din't have permissions to push to the repository"

+- For this you need to open https://gitpod.io/access-control/ and give Gitpod permissions necessary to allow git push.
+- You can solve it manually by navigating to https://gitpod.io/access-control/ and allowing "write public repos".

 ### Create a Budget
 - Created a zero Doller billing Alarm
 - Created a monthly Budget alarm of 10$